votca/votca/share/doc/INSTALL.md

 ### FreeBSD

-On FreeBSD votka can be installed from a binary package (recommended):
+On FreeBSD votca can be installed from a binary package (recommended):

     pkg install votka